Brian1011/flutter_row_columns_sample/README.md

-# Flutter Rows & Columns Samples with Flex, Expanded and Spacer Widgets
+# Flutter Rows & Columns Samples with Expanded, Flex and Spacer Widgets
 ## About
 This project is a collection of Flutter Row and Column samples with Flex, Expanded and Spacer widgets.
 It offers explanation and code samples for the following widgets: